brybrophy/axios-core-api/README.md

 This package can be used to create a core api class to route requests between a client and an api.

+It is written in TypeScript, and typings are included directly in the package.

 ## Getting Started

 `yarn add axios-core-api` or `npm install axios-core-api`